By Jeff Montejano

 There is a worrisome trend occurring in many California cities and counties regarding the adoption of new housing policies that will pave the way for higher home prices and an increase in the overall cost of living for residents.

 Close to 50 municipalities have passed laws that severely limit or outright ban natural gas hookups in new home construction.
-This means appliances such as gas ovens, stoves, and heaters will no longer be allowed.
+This means appliances such as gas ovens, stoves, and heaters will no longer be allowed in California homes.
 The rationale behind these misguided policies is based on the argument that eliminating natural gas in homes will help meet California’s ever-increasing greenhouse gas emission goals set by Sacramento.

 This coordinated effort to strip residents of their freedom to decide how to power their homes fails to acknowledge the negative consequences brought about by such stringent measures.
 This begins with the fact that amid California’s dire housing crisis, banning natural gas in new homes will directly increase the cost of new housing.
 All-electric mandates can add as much as an extra $3,500 in construction expenses, leaving builders no choice but to pass these added costs on to homebuyers.